Want to be more organized, more creative, less anxious and more in touch with your inner thoughts and feelings?

 I first saw this concept in an article about journaling your life and decided to try it myself.
 The basic idea is to write down whatever comes to mind the very first thing in the morning before you do anything else (no coffee, email, talking to anyone else beforehand).
 It even helps to journal in dim lighting to avoid fully waking up.

-When you are writing, don’t worry about grammar or even making sense, just write what comes to mind as it comes to mind.
+When you’re writing, don’t worry about grammar or even making sense, just write what comes to mind as it comes to mind.
 (This is called “stream of consciousness” writing.)
-I like to make a column on the right side of the page to list things that need to be done, then in the center of the page I write my dreams from the night before, ideas that I have or things that I am concerned about and want to pray through.
+I like to make a column on the left side or on the top of the page to list things that need to be done, then in the center of the page I write my dreams from the night before, ideas that I have or things that I’m concerned about and want to pray through.

 As I’ve committed to doing a morning “brain dump” on a regular basis, I’ve discovered a couple of things: